-You have just 30 minutes to impress the HBS Admissions Committee in your MBA interview.
-Here’s what the school is looking for, along with six top tips to make the best possible impression.
+You have just 30 minutes to impress the Harvard Business School Admissions Committee in your MBA interview.
+Here’s what HBS is looking for, along with six top tips to make the best possible impression.

-Last month, Harvard Business School released interview invitations to R2 applicants.
-Roughly 1,600 candidates for next fall received interview invites – out of a record-breaking 10,351 who submitted applications.
-And while landing the HBS interview is a commendable feat, it’s no guarantee to securing one of the roughly 942 spaces in the incoming class.
+Last January, Harvard Business School released interview invitations to roughly 1,600 R2 candidates – out of a record-breaking 10,351 who submitted applications.
+And while landing the HBS interview is a laudable feat, it’s no guarantee to securing one of the roughly 942 spaces in the incoming class.

 The bad news, however, is that you can have an completely flawless interview and not receive an offer.
 After more than a decade working in admissions at both HBS and INSEAD, I’ve seen firsthand the anguish of rejecting some exceptional candidates because of the numbers – for example, 50 bankers vying for 9 spots and some 19 knock it out of the park.
 It’s rare, but it happens.